online and in-person classes available

 The Parent Education Program is designed to help parents assist their children through the family restructuring process by providing relevant information and resources.
 Being preventative in nature, the program advocates that the power to make the family transition very easy or very difficult for children lies within the hands of their parents.

 Each parent education program service provider covers the same principles as required by law, but does so with different curriculums.
 The only way to assure both parents are getting the same curriculum is to have both parents attend the class with the same provider, even if they do so at different times.

 We encourage participation, but you are only required to attend the program.
 Feel free to sit back, relax, and listen to the information presented.
 There is also no testing at all in the class.
 At the end of the program, we do ask that you fill out an anonymous questionnaire containing 25 questions for the court.
 Your feedback is vital for the continued development and fine-tuning of this program.

 If you are unable to attend the class for which you registered, please notify us about your cancellation and we are happy to reschedule you for another class.
 Early notification of a cancellation frees up a spot in the class and allows another parent to attend.
-If you have an emergency and are unable to contact us before the class, please call us as soon as possible so we can reschedule you for a future class.
+If you have an emergency and are unable to contact us , no problem.
+At your convenience, just click on the HOME tab above and register again for a future class.

 All classes are the required 6 hours in length, so please be on time.
 If you arrive more than 15 minutes late, you will have to reschedule for a future class session.